inside.ewu.edu

 Pre-requisites: graduate standing in psychology.

-Professional Issues presents legal, ethical and moral aspects of the professional practice of psychology.
-Topics will include professional credentialing, registration and licensing; ethical principles of psychologists; confidentiality; disclosure to clients, duty to protect and warn; suidice risk assessment and other ethical dilemmas.
-Students will recieve state required AIDS/HIV training.
+This course presents legal, ethical, and moral aspects of the professional practice of psychology.
+Topics will include professional credentialing; registration and licensing; ethical principles; confidentiality; disclosure to clients; duty to protect and warn; suicide risk assessment; and other ethical dilemmas.

 PSYC 510.
 PROFESSIONAL SCHOOL PSYCHOLOGY PRACTICE.
 4 Credits.